D# Pelog Piano Scale

 Related Scales

 The D# Pelog scale contains 5 notes (D#, E, F#, A#, B).
-Use the interactive piano diagram above to explore this scale on Piano.
+Use the interactive fretboard diagram above to explore each shape and pattern on Piano.
+Practice ascending and descending from the root note to learn the sound of this scale.